-How to get rid of dog smell from your home – #1 grooming
+How to get rid of dog smell in your home

 And a final option, is an electric air filter*.
 I own one – not for dog smells but because it helps to reduce dust and I have a dust mite allergy.
 But it leaves a room smelling very clean too.